<< Mathematical Curiosities

 The theorem can be proven using the idea of reflection and two lemmas of solid geometry.

-Lemma #1 Given two planes A and B, intersecting in the line L, the result of reflecting first through A and then through B is the same as rotating about L in the direction A to B, through twice the dihedral angle between them.
+Lemma #1 Given two planes A and B, intersecting in the line L, the result of reflecting an object first through A and then through B is the same as rotating it about L in the direction A to B, through twice the dihedral angle between them.

 In other words, given two intersecting planes, if we first reflect an object in space through one plane and then the other, the resulting position of the object will be the same as if it had been rotated about the line common to the two planes, the angle of rotation being exactly twice the dihedral angle between the planes in the direction from the plane used first to the one used second.

 This lemma, though about solid geometry, in essence is about plane geometry.
 Given an arbitrary point to be moved by the rotation, view the two reflecting planes end on, or what amounts to the same thing, consider the plane slice perpendicular to their intersection and through the given point.
-In that slice we have two intersecting lines – the angle between them is the dihedral angle – and the arbitrary point.
+In that slice we have two intersecting lines and the arbitrary point, the angle between the lines being the dihedral angle.
 The lemma says that reflecting that point through one line and then the other in effect rotates the point by twice the angle between the lines.

 The end view of two planes, labeled first and second, intersecting at 30°.
 Three points in various positions, each labeled 0, are reflected in the first plane to points labeled 1, and then these are reflected in the second plane to points labeled 2.
-In each case he final point is the starting point rotated 60°.
+In each case the final point is the starting point rotated about the lines’ intersection by 60°.

 The proof is based on the fact that the mirror image created by a reflection is undistorted; reflecting is a rigid transformation.
 The mirror image is, in every respect except handedness and position, just like the original.
 Consequently, if you expand a vector, its reflection – its mirror image – expands by the same amount.
 And if you add two vectors, their reflections add likewise, that is, the reflection of their sum on the original side is the sum of their reflections on the other side.
 These two properties can be written algebraically (for the moment, instead of using juxtaposition for multiplication we use a dot):